MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-saft-audit-files-export.md

 ---

-# Export audit data in the SAF-T format
+# Export the SAF-T audit file format in Denmark

 You can export all mandatory required data according to the SAF-T format in Denmark.

-> [!NOTE]
-> SAF-T (Standard Audit File for Tax) is an international standard for electronic exchange of reliable accounting data from organizations to a national tax authority or external auditors.
+SAF-T (Standard Audit File for Tax) is an international standard for the electronic exchange of reliable accounting data from organizations to a national tax authority or external auditors.
+Danish tax authorities are using the OECD standard SAF-T as the standard file format for the reporting.
+However, some specific Danish fields exist in this file export.

-> [!NOTE]
-> Danish tax authorities hav decided to use the OECD standard SAF-T as the standard file format for the reporting.
-However some specific Danish fields exist in this file export.

 ## Audit Files Export

-Export of SAF-T file format in Danish localization is based on Microsoft app - **Audit Files Extension**.
+Exporting the SAF-T file format in Danish localization is based on the Microsoft app, **Audit Files Extension**.

 [!INCLUDE [finance-how-to-export-audit-files](../../finance-how-to-export-audit-files.md)]